News

 Tell us about your role at Reactive

 I am the Global Head of Commercial at Reactive.
 My job is to help Reactive to scale.
-In the past I have focused on executing particular projects or deals, like negotiating the demand side response contract with Carrefour, delivering project SIM or getting the National Grid contract over the line.
+In the past I have focused on executing particular projects or deals, like negotiating the demand side response contract with Carrefour, delivering project SIM or getting the National Energy System Operator (NESO) contract over the line.
 Now, my job is to help us do that many times, as efficiently and profitably as possible.
 Being part of the energy transition motivates me to be successful.

 Have you had any challenges in your career and how have you overcome them?